 NHGRI Clinical Research on Sickle Cell Disease

-Currently, NHGRI is conducting two studies on Sickle Cell Disease
+Currently, NIH and NHGRI is conducting studies on Sickle Cell Disease

 - See Sickle Cell Disease at: Current NHGRI Clinical Studies

 - Search ClinicalTrials.gov [clinicaltrials.gov]